High Altitude Project

 2019

 This rocket used a sub-minimum diameter construction in where the motor casing formed the airframe of the rocket, and the upper section body tubes were constructed from tubes normally used for coupler tube.
 This design allowed us to reduce weight, and the cross sectional area of the rocket to reduce drag.
 This required us to design and fabricate a custom made aluminum coupler that connected the upper body tube directly to the top of the motor.
-The motor was a cessaroni 6 grain-XL motor that accelerated the rocket at 40g's at liftoff, and successfully powered the rocket to mach 3.2 and an altitude of 44,000 ft, setting the record the the maximum altitude reached by any rocket we've built yet.
+The motor was a Cesaroni 6 grain-XL motor that accelerated the rocket at 40g's at liftoff, and successfully powered the rocket to mach 3.2 and an altitude of 44,000 ft, setting the record the the maximum altitude reached by any rocket we've built yet.

 2018 - Hiatus